cap-js/change-tracking/README.md

 ### Disable Association to Changes Generation

-For some scenarios, e.g. when doing `UNION` and the `@changelog` annotion is still propageted, the automatic addition of the association to `changes` does not make sense.
+For some scenarios, e.g. when doing `UNION` and the `@changelog` annotation is still propagated, the automatic addition of the association to `changes` does not make sense.
 You can use `@changelog.disable_assoc`for this to be disabled on entity level.

 > [!IMPORTANT]
-> This will also supress the addition of the UI facet, since the change-view is not available as target entity anymore.
+> This will also suppress the addition of the UI facet, since the change-view is no longer available as the target entity.

 ### Select types of changes to track